What You Need to Know About Terrazzo Worker or Finisher

 - Terrazzo Worker

 There were about 3,600 jobs for Terrazzo Worker or Finisher in 2016 (in the United States).
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Terrazzo Worker or Finisher by 2026.
-Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.
+There will be an estimated 400 positions for Terrazzo Worker or Finisher per year.

 The states with the most job growth for Terrazzo Worker or Finisher are Florida, Texas, and Idaho.
 Watch out if you plan on working in Washington, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.